TorstenReuter/polynomial_regression_in_one_covariate/README.md

-# polynomial_regression_in_one_covariate
+# Optimal Subsampling Design for Polynomial Regression in one Covariate
-Accompanying R Scripts to the paper "Optimal Subsampling Design for Polynomial Regression in one Covariate"
+Accompanying R Scripts to the paper "Optimal Subsampling Design for Polynomial Regression in one Covariate".
-authors: Torsten Reuter and Rainer Schwabe
+Authors: Torsten Reuter and Rainer Schwabe

 This repository contains R Scripts for the following parts of the paper.
 Including generating all plots and values in the tables.